Lee Kyu-yeon's Spotlight

 Lee Kyu-yeon's Spotlight is a South Korean investigative journalism program hosted by Lee Kyu-yeon.
-It airs at Saturdays at 19:40 KST on JTBC.
+It airs Saturdays at 19:40 KST on JTBC.

 History

 Host Lee Kyu-yeon said in a Social Live that he has been inspired by Spotlight, the Boston Globe investigative team which uncovered the Catholic Church sexual abuse cases, which in turn inspired the 2015 Academy Award-winning film Spotlight.
 Lee also heads JTBC News' Exploration and Planning Bureau, which produces the program.
 He describes Spotlight as a program that covers various fields such as social issues, welfare, science and technology.
 It was going to be called just Spotlight at first, but Sohn Suk-hee, JTBC News' president at the time, suggested that he change it to Lee Kyu-yeon's Spotlight.